VictorGonPe/Joke-machine-API/README.md

     npm run dev
     ```

+3. Open the project in a code editor.

-3. Set up Environment Variables
+4. Set up Environment Variables

     Create a .env file at the root of the project with the following variables: